At a Glance:

 The two questions I get from people who find out I'm using the Lumea are: (1) Is it heavy? and (2) Does it hurt?

-It kinda hurts some of the time.
-I use the Lumea at its highest intensity most of the time and, most of the time, it is completely painless.
+It hurts some of the time.
+I use the Lumea at its highest intensity, and most of the time, it is completely painless.
 Occasionally, I will get a little "ouch," similar to what you might feel if someone snapped a rubber band against your skin.
 It hurts slightly, like a pinch, but not much.